audioxide/data/data/posts/20190731-reviews-elvis-presley-elvis-presley.md

   hit and miss, and sometimes irresistible.
 I don’t think it should have been any other way.
 week: 202
+blurb: A record can be iconic and flawed at the same time.
+Elvis' desbut is unrefined, hit and miss, and sometimes irresistible.
+Could it be any other way?
 ---
 author: André
 review: >-